Future Energy Professionals Scholarships

 - Most recent high school transcript (certified and sealed)

 Paper applications are not accepted.
-All eligible students received an email from LAGCOE’s programs coordinator with the link and password to apply.
+All eligible students received an email from LAGCOE’s Director of Operations with the link and password to apply.

-The deadline for the 2020 FEP Scholarship was March 13.
-The next scholarship cycle will begin after our next technical exposition.
+The deadline for the 2023 FEP Scholarship will be January 2023.
+The next scholarship cycle will begin immediately after our next technical exposition.

 Note: Scholarship applications open immediately after the FEP Tour.
 Seniors and juniors must apply during the scholarship cycle following the tour they attended.
 Scholarship recipients will have their award held until they begin college or university.